danburzo/percollate/README.md

 ### The `--template` option

 The `--template` option lets you use a custom HTML template for the PDF.

+> 💡 The HTML template is parsed with [nunjucks](https://mozilla.github.io/nunjucks/), which is a close JavaScript relative of Twig for PHP, Jinja2 for Python and L for Ruby.

 Here are some common use-cases:

 #### Customizing the page header / footer